eaprelsky/infodynamics/book/TABLE_OF_CONTENTS.md

 - Individual differences in mental conductivity
 - Strategies for reducing cognitive barriers

+### **Chapter 4.5: Information Timbre** 📋 *PLANNED*
+*The qualitative signature: Why information from different sources "sounds" different*
+- The concept of information quality characteristics
+- Harmonic analysis of information content
+- Source authenticity and provenance tracking
+- Modeling information "color" and signature
+- Applications in content authentication and quality assessment

 ### **Chapter 5: The Capacity for Knowledge** ✅ *COMPLETED*
 *Information storage: How human memory works like electrical capacitors*
 - The charging dynamics of learning